Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 ### Test cases:

-Want to keep Lightning healthy?
+Want to keep Lightning Bolts healthy?
 Love seeing those green tests?
 So do we!
 How to we keep it that way?
 We write tests!
 We value tests contribution even more than new features.

-Most of the tests in PyTorch Lightning train a trial MNIST model under various trainer conditions (ddp, ddp2+amp, etc...).
-The tests expect the model to perform to a reasonable degree of testing accuracy to pass.
+Tests are written using [pytest](https://docs.pytest.org/en/stable/).
+Tests in PyTorch Lightning bolts train model on a datamodule.
+Datamodule is lightning abstraction of representing dataloader and dataset.
+Model is checked by simply calling `.fit()` function over the datamodule.

+Along with these we have tests for losses, callbacks and transforms as well.

+Have a look at sample tests [here](https://github.com/PyTorchLightning/pytorch-lightning-bolts/tree/master/tests).

 Want to add a new test case and not sure how?
 [Talk to us!](https://join.slack.com/t/pytorch-lightning/shared_invite/zt-f6bl2l0l-JYMK3tbAgAmGRrlNr00f1A)

 ---